 Serving Size

 Bacon and cheese dog treats should be stored in an airtight container.
 They need to be refrigerated or frozen.
 Do not store them at room temperature because the bacon can go rancid.
+They will last up to 5 days in the refrigerator or up to 4 months in the freezer.

-Popular Homemade Dog Treat Recipes
+Popular Dog Treat Recipes

 Want to make more treats for your dog?
 Here are some different types of dog treats to make: